Glasgow beat Zebre for first away win in 11 months

 Another substitute hooker, Du Toit, responded in kind for the home side, before Domingo Miotti crossed for Warriors' fifth try after good work in the build-up from Matthews.

-Du Toit went over from his second try in almost identical fashion to his first, from a rolling line-out maul.
+Du Toit went over for his second try in almost identical fashion to his first, from a rolling line-out maul.
 But Matthews, not to be outdone by his opposite number, responded to add some gloss to the scoreline for Warriors.

 Horne converted to round-off a flawless display from the tee to take his personal haul to 15 points.
 It was a far from perfect performance, but Glasgow got what they came for.